google/santa/Docs/index.md

 The following documents give an overview on how Santa accomplishes binary whitelisting/blacklisting at the enterprise scale.

 - [Binary Whitelisting](introduction/binary-whitelisting-overview.md): How Santa makes allow or deny decisions for any `execve()` taking place.
-- [Syncing](introduction/syncing-overview.md): How configuration and whitelist / blacklist rules are applied from a sync-server.
+- [Syncing](introduction/syncing-overview.md): How configuration and whitelist / blacklist rules are applied from a sync server.

 #### Deployment

-* [Configuration](deployment/configuration.md): The local and sync-server configuration options.
+* [Configuration](deployment/configuration.md): The local and sync server configuration options.

 #### Development